Which are the top excursions from Kyiv? Our suggestions including how long they will take

 Rather than a day excursion, Zhytomyr is better-suited as somewhere to break the journey between Kiev and Lviv.
 It’s the kind of city you have to get to know and it’s probably a little bit too big to do this in a quick visit.

 Read more about the things to do in Zhytomyr here.

 The Holy Transfiguration Cathedral, Zhytomyr

-The Korolyov Cosmonaut Museum, and the former Cosmos Cinema in Zhytomyr
+Zhytomyr: Korolyov Cosmonaut Museum (left) and the former Cosmos Cinema (right)

 How to get to Zhytomyr from Kiev

 Zhytomyr is only 140 km west of Kiev and frequent buses and marshrutkas speed along the main road linking the two cities.
 Catch one of the frequent mini-vans which leave from outside Kiev’s Zhytomyrska metro station.
 From there, the journey should take around 1½ hours.

 Travel time from Kyiv: 1½ – 2 hours

 The historic town of Bila Tserkva sits about ninety kilometres south of downtown Kiev.
 Lonely Planet’s Ukraine guide describes Bila Tserkva as a drowsy town which is “an easy and rewarding day trip out of the capital”.
 We haven’t managed to visit Bila Tserkva yet – we considered going last year on the way back to Kiev from Poltava, but the travel logistics didn’t make sense so we put it on the back burner.

 Billa Tserkva’s main attraction is Oleksandriya Park, an arboretum and gardens which was founded in the late 18th century by Crown Prince Hetman of Poland in honour of his wife, Oleksandriya.